daeMOn63/bitclient/README.md

 ## Overview
 This library allow you to call Bitbucket api endpoint from you go programs, converting json responses to Go structs (see [types.go](types.go) for the complete list).

+It's currently integrated in a command line utility [BitAdmin](https://github.com/daeMOn63/bitadmin), aimed to ease and speed up administration of Bitbucket repositories.

 ## Installation
 Make sure you have a working Go environment.
 Go version 1.2+ is supported.
 [See the install instructions for Go](http://golang.org/doc/install.html).